 Study Abroad Financial Aid Opportunities

-To recognize the important role study abroad students have in promoting JCU's mission, we offer generous scholarship awards based on merit and financial need and we have compiled a list of external scholarship resources, for student interested in external funding opportunities.
-We also participate in U.S. Title IV Program, which allows students to transfer their existing financial aid from their U.S. home institution to JCU to help students finance their study abroad experience in Rome, Italy.
+To recognize the important role study abroad students have in promoting JCU's mission, we offer generous scholarship awards based on merit and financial need and have compiled a list of external scholarship resources, for students interested in external funding opportunities.
+We also participate in U.S. Title IV Program, which allows students to transfer any existing financial aid from their U.S. home institution to JCU, to finance their studies in Rome, Italy.

-- For Study Abroad students studying who are Freshman Program, Gap Year or Independent
+- Freshman Program, Gap Year or Independent Study Abroad students

 - US Citizens are required to insert JCU's School Code G33293 in the Free Application for Federal Student Aid (FAFSA)

-- Scholarships are not available to students who apply to JCU through providers (SAI, API, or CEA), come under an existing university agreement, or pay tuition and fees directly to their home institution.
-Contact the Financial Aid Office at [email protected] for any questions.
+- Students who apply to JCU through providers (SAI, API, or CEA), come under an existing university agreement, or pay tuition and fees directly to their home institution are not eligible to apply for this scholarship.